-For more information regarding the ' No Swimming' areas in Thomson Bay please read the following map (PDF 4MB) carefully, and the current Marine and Boating Guide.
+For more information regarding this ' No Swimming' area in Thomson Bay please read the following map (PDF 4MB) carefully, and the current Marine and Boating Guide.

 New sanctuary zone buoys in place

-Sanctuary zone buoys have recently been installed in reserve waters and will remain in water until after the June long weekend each year.
+Sanctuary zone buoys are installed in reserve waters and will remain in water until after the June long weekend each year.
 Upon removal in June, the buoy mooring weights will remain in position and will be marked with a sub-surface float at a depth of approximately 6m.
 The sanctuary zone buoys will be re-installed by 15th October each year.
-All buoys have have been fitted with reflective tape to increase their visibility at night.
+All buoys have been fitted with reflective tape to increase their visibility at night.
 Please refer to the sanctuary maps and the current Marine and Boating Guide.